-The river reaches, anabranches and floodplain wetlands contained within this Catchment Asset area provide habitat for some of the members of the Lowland Riverine Fish Community of the Southern Murray-Darling Basin (see
+The river reaches, anabranches and floodplain wetlands contained within this Catchment Asset area provide habitat for some of the members of the Lowland Riverine Fish Community of the Southern Murray-Darling Basin (see Table 7).

-Table 6).
 This is a community of fish species that is listed under the Victorian FFG Act and so qualifies as a threatened ecological community in this context.

-The Mallee Bird Community is another listed ecological community under the FFG Act.
-However, only one species (Gilbert's Whistler) from this group has been recorded within the catchment since 1980 and this species is not considered to be threatened.
+The Mallee Bird Community is another listed ecological community under the FFG Act (see Table 6).
+This Catchment Asset provides suitable habitat for this community and all its members except the Red-lored Whistler (Pachycephala rufogularis) have been recorded within the asset area since 1980.